JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/retry_handling.md

 A `SimpleRetryHandler` is included, which contains the following retry logic:

-* Retries the (configurable) status codes: 500, 502, 503 and 429
+* Retries the (configurable) status codes: 500, 502, 503 and 429.
-* `RetryAfter` - specifies the delay between retried calls
+* `RetryAfter` - Specifies the delay between retried calls.
-* `RetryTimes` - specifies the maxiumum amount of performed retries per call
+* `RetryTimes` - Specifies the maxiumum amount of performed retries per call.
 * `TooManyRequestsConsumesARetry` - Whether a failure of type "Too Many Requests" should use up one of the retry attempts.

 ```csharp